 The interesting fact about Rab is that this is an island in Croatia with the largest number of sandy beaches, 30 of them to be precise.
 This may be the reason why ancient Romans had named the island Felix Arba – or “the island of happiness”.
 The majority of sandy beaches can be found around Lopar municipality.
 On the other hand, if you are not a fan of sand, no worries because there are also a lot of rock and pebble beaches as well on the rest of the island.
 Here are some of the most popular Rab beaches:

 Paradise (Rajska) Beach, Lopar – The most famous beach on Rab is Paradise Beach, situated in Lopar, 12 km north of Rab Town.
-This sandy beach stretches two kilometres along the coast and it is characterized by its shallow and crystal clear sea.
+This sandy beach stretches two kilometers along the coast and it is characterized by its shallow and crystal clear sea.
 Visitors can rent sunbeds and parasols and they also have changing rooms and showers at their disposal.
 Pets are allowed at the southern part of the beach.

-Suha Punta, Kampor – The most beautiful pebble and rocky beaches on the island of Rab are located in the village of Suha Punta on the forested peninsula of Kalifront, 5 km northwest of the Rab Town.
+Suha Punta, Kampor – The most beautiful pebble and rocky beaches on the island of Rab are located in the village of Suha Punta on the forested peninsula of Kalifront, 5 km northwest of Rab Town.
 You can reach the beach by taxi boat, bicycle or car while sunbeds, cocktail bars, cafes, restaurants, tennis and volleyball court can be found on the beach.

 Banova Vila, Rab – The most famous beach in Rab Town called Banova Vila is the favorite gathering spot during summer for all the locals.
-It is located on the coast of the historic city centre of Rab.
+It is located on the coast of the historic city center of Rab.
 The beach consists of gravel, rocky and concrete parts, and offers sun loungers and parasols rental, a water polo court, pedal boats, kayaks and a beach bar.

 Pudarica Beach, Barbat – In the southern part of the island, in Barbat, is located another beach that will appeal to young people, families with children and the elderly as well.
 Small, fine sand makes entering the sea simple.
 When the sun sets, the beach bar Santos becomes the center of nightlife on Rab.
 Parking near the beach is free of charge.

 Rab may not be as lively as Pag but the nightlife during summer is pretty much alive nonetheless.
 The best party spot in Rab Town is Disco Club Oz, with themed parties such as Hawaiian and Salsa nights.
-The club has both indoor and outdoor part.
-Santos Beach Bar is located on aforementioned Pudarica Beach in Barbat and besides being an excellent choice for a night out, it is also great for a daytime chill with cocktails by the pool.
-Forum Bar in the heart of the Rab Town serves some of the best cocktails and even though it’s not a nightclub, the atmosphere is very much on fire.
+The club has both indoor and outdoor parts.
+Santos Beach Bar is located on the aforementioned Pudarica Beach in Barbat and besides being an excellent choice for a night out, it is also great for a daytime chill with cocktails by the pool.
+Forum Bar in the heart of Rab Town serves some of the best cocktails and even though it’s not a nightclub, the atmosphere is very much on fire.
 1492 Cocktailbar in Rab Town serves some of the best mojitos you’ll find on the island.